Here you will find 8 dramatic cliffs. Steep mountain slopes hitting the waves on a coastline are always dramatic, especially in rough weather.

 From the south of Europe we move fast north to Norway and a breathtaking view of a fjord.

-This mountain cliff is considered by some to be the most breathtaking view point anywhere on Mother Earth.
+The Pulpit Rock (Preikestolen in Norwegian) is a mountain cliff which is considered by many to be the most breathtaking view point anywhere on Mother Earth.
 Walk out onto the Pulpit and look 600 metres down on the fjord.

 This place may also serve as an excellent introduction to the next article in this series.